Part 1. The Case of Charlotte Teichgräber from Beuthen, Upper Silesia.

 Source: National Museum Australia [Policy Reversal].

-The Great Betrayal in The UK of Jewish Refugees Fleeing Nazi Persecution
+The Great Betrayal of Jewish Refugees Fleeing Nazi Persecution in the UK

 Leonhard Posner, Charlotte Posner and the other Jewish refugees could not possibly have imagined that following their escape to Czechoslovakia and then finally to the UK, they would be so cruelly betrayed by the country they would have obviously regarded as a safe sanctuary.